St. Louis sues NFL, teams over Rams' move

 The lawsuit is among several filed over the Rams' departure.
 Three separate lawsuits related to personal seat licenses were consolidated into one suit.
 Another suit filed by the regional sports authority seeks to keep the Rams from obtaining the team's former practice facility in St. Louis County for $1 in 2024, as spelled out in the team's original lease.

-The Rams finished 4-12 in their first season back in Los Angeles and haven't had a winning record in any season since 2003.
+The Rams finished 4-12 in their first season back in Los Angeles and haven't had a winning record since 2003.